Dell Health Undergraduate Scholars

 - Participate in administrative tasks, in order to be fully trained as a public health professional

-The Center Dell Health Undergraduate Scholar Program is led by Dr. Andrew Springer and Heather Atteberry.
+The Center Dell Health Undergraduate Scholar Program is led by Dr. Deanna Hoelscher, Dr. Alexandra van den Berg, and Melissa Campos-Hernandez.
 The candidate for this position will be reviewed and selected using a competitive process.

 - U.S. citizen or permanent resident

-- Undergraduate student enrolled at Huston-Tillotson or St. Edward’s University during the school year (preferably entering junior or senior year)
+- Undergraduate student enrolled at Huston-Tillotson University, Austin Community College, St. Edward’s University, or Concordia University during the school year (preferably entering junior or senior year)